Receive transfers

-2. Create a WebhookEndpoint to handle incoming transfer events
+2. Create a webhook endpoint to handle inbound transfer events.

-3. Receive a transfer at the created AccountNumber and get notified in real-time
+3. Receive a transfer at the account number and get notified by webhook.

-The following diagram shows how Fintoc will interact with you and the counterparty creating the payin.
+The following diagram shows how Fintoc interacts with you and the counterparty creating the payin.

-An AccountNumber represents a SPEI CLABE.
-You can think of an account number as a reference that you can assign to a customer—or order— to easily reconcile your incoming payments.
-Companies usually assign one Account Number per customer so that when they receive a transfer to that Account Number, they automatically know that it comes from that specific customer.
-To learn more about Account Numbers, see the data model.
+An AccountNumber represents a CLABE.
+You can think of the account number as a reference that you assign to a customer or order to reconcile your incoming payments.
+Assign one account number per customer, so a transfer to that account number identifies the customer it came from.
+To learn more about account numbers, see the data model.

 Attach arbitrary key-value data to your account number

-When you create an account number, you can attach arbitrary key-value data to it using the Metadata object.
-You can use metadata to store your unique identifier for that account number, such as your internal customer ID.
-When you receive an inbound transfer, the metadata object will be attached so you can easily reconcile the transfer against your internal records.
+When you create an account number, attach arbitrary key-value data to the metadata object.
+Use metadata to store your unique identifier for that account number, such as your internal customer ID.
+When you receive an inbound transfer, Fintoc attaches the metadata object so you can reconcile the transfer against your internal records.

 Example